homebound-team/truss/README.markdown

 ## truss

-truss is a mini-project that generates a TypeScript utility DSL for generating object-style CSS-in-JS rules.
+truss is a TypeScript utility Css mini-project that generates a single-file TypeScript DSL for generating object-style CSS-in-JS rules.

 I.e. see the `Css.ts` class in our parent `../src/` directory.